Sample code for Number Verification

 <input type="hidden" name="response_type" value="code">

-<input type="hidden" name="purpose" value="dpv:FraudPreventionAndDetection#number-verification-verify-read">
+<input type="hidden" name="scope" value="dpv:FraudPreventionAndDetection#number-verification-verify-read">

 <input type="hidden" name="redirect_uri" value="/numberverification-callback">